Repurposing GANs for One-shot Semantic Part Segmentation: Supplementary Material

 \subsection{Overview}

 We present implementation setups and additional experiments in this supplementary material.
 We clarify the architecture of the auto-shot segmenter in Section B. In Section C, we describe experiment details of car and horse part segmentation mentioned in the main paper.
 Section D compares using logit values vs one-hot vectors as the ground-truth target labels for the dataset generated by few-shot segmenters.
-Section E investigates the segmentation performance using different choices of GAN's layers.
-Section F tests our method's ability to segment arbitrary parts.
-Section G explores representation learned from other unsupervised and self-supervised learning methods and compare their few-shot segmentation performance.
+Section E describes architectures used in GAN-derived representation analysis (Section 5.2).
+Section F investigates the segmentation performance using different choices of GAN's layers.
+Section G tests our method's ability to segment arbitrary parts.
+Section H explores representation learned from other unsupervised and self-supervised learning methods and compare their few-shot segmentation performance.